ligato/docs/docs/user-guide/quickstart.md

 In this guide you will learn how to:

-- Install the vpp-agent
+- Install the VPP agent
 - Install and Start etcd
-- Run the vpp-agent container
+- Run the VPP agent container
-- Interact with the vpp-agent using REST, CLI, etcdctl and the agentctl interfaces.
+- Interact with the VPP agent using REST, CLI, etcdctl and the agentctl interfaces.

 The figure below illustrates our quickstart guide environment.